AN INTRODUCTION BY RICHARD JONES

 HOW IT CAME ABOUT

-The idea for the Harry Potter Tour and Treasure Hunt came to me in July 2007 when my wife, Joanne, and I took our two sons, Thomas and William, for a day out in London.
+The idea for a free magical tour came to me in July 2007 when my wife, Joanne, and I took our two sons, Thomas and William, for a day out in London.

 We did the usual "sights" and, no doubt like many parents, we were struck by just how expensive London was.